SnowLune/ttarchive/README.md

 ## Installation
    - Create the config file.
       - The config file is ~/.config/ttarchive/ttarhive.config.
 Create it if it doesn't exist.
       - Specify the directory to be used as the main archive.
-This is set in the config file as the variable `ttarchiveHome`.
+This is set in the config file as the variable `ttarchiveOutput`.
       - Example config: `ttarchive=/home/user/ttarchive`
    - Run `sh install.sh`